renatoathaydes/parcey/README.md

 Add this line to your `module.ceylon` file:

 > Note: Project not yet on Herd!
-Will upload once it is a little bit more battle tested.
+Will upload once it is a little bit more battle tested and Ceylon 1.2 is released (as this uses some new features already).

 ```ceylon
 import com.athaydes.parcey "0.0.1";